Talend Dynamic Engine | Talend Release Notes Help

 Information noteImportant:

-In R2026-07, Dynamic Engine v1.7.0 will set configuration.persistence.enabled to false by default.
-After upgrading to v1.7.0, Dynamic Engine no longer requires persistent shared storage for its internal services.
+• configuration.persistence.enabled is set to false by default.
+After upgrading to v1.7.0, Dynamic Engine no longer requires persistent shared storage for internal services.

-If you currently rely on the default configuration (persistence enabled), plan to review your deployment before upgrading.
-Documentation on how to prepare your deployment for this change will be available with the r2026-07 release.
+If you currently rely on the default configuration (persistence enabled), review your deployment plan before upgrading.
+Guidance to prepare for this change will be available with the R2026-08 release.

 If you use the internal Docker registry, consider migrating to an external Docker registry before upgrading to v1.7.0.
 For details on how to connect to an external Docker registry, see Configuring a custom Docker registry for Talend Management Console tasks.